We envision a world where people and nature thrive.

 • Facilitate meetings, events, and workshops in-person, virtual, or hybrid settings

-• Launch, develop, or support communication pathways or campaigns
+• Launch, develop, or support communication strategies or campaigns

 FOUNDER AND FACILITATOR

 Nicole Reese is the founder and lead facilitator for Crowd Conservation.
 Nicole’s passion is collaboration for conservation.
 In 2015 she completed her graduate degree in Conservation Leadership from Colorado State University.
-With over sixteen years of experience in natural resources, Nicole’s current work focuses on stakeholder engagement, collaborative processes, and public participation in conservation.
-An advocate for effective facilitation proposed by the International Association for Public Participation, Nicole uses her knowledge in natural resources and soft skills to build connections between communities and their environment.
+With over eighteen years of experience in natural resources, Nicole’s current work focuses on collaborative engagement, storytelling, and public participation in conservation.
+An advocate for effective facilitation proposed by the International Association for Public Participation, Nicole uses her knowledge in natural resources and critical skills to build connections between communities and their environment.

 Contact nicole@crowd-conservation.org if you’d like to get involved with Crowd Conservation or are interested in the trainings or services we provide.